Enrolled Act No. 22 inspired partially by Kaumo's crime to make bid rigging a felon

 “The bill is not perfect.
 There were two other issues that were struck from the original bill.
 One relates to uneven bidding, or frontloading of your profit into the first few activities of the job.”
 In Wyoming, it’s permissible to allocate the project price however they want.

-Another part that was taken out that Stith wanted was the ‘pre-qualification of bidders’.
+Another thing Stith wanted in the bill, which was taken out, would’ve been ‘pre-qualification of bidders’.
 “It’s a complicated area.
 I wanted to restrict the ability to blackball a contractor.
 If it’s done in good faith, it can be useful.
-It can be a ligament thing to use, but can also be used for advantage.
+It can be a legitimate thing to use, but can also be used for advantage.
 If you reduce the bidders, then the taxpayers will pay more since there will be less competition.”

 Stith explained, “I want to make a few things clear.
 I was not a lawyer for Tim Kaumo, and I was not the prosecutor, so I don’t have any personal knowledge or details of the case.
 I am not trying to give an opinion of the case, whether he committed a crime or not, but it explains why his crime was under this generic misconduct.
 It was really unclear at the time whether it was even a crime or not.”
 The law did not come into effect until after Kaumo was charged.
 Kaumo was charged in 2020.